 Our Reporting to you Required communications What is reported?
 When and where Independence (continued) Communications whenever significant judgements are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
 For public interest entities and listed companies, communication of minimum requirements as detailed in the FRC Revised Ethical Standard 2019: Relationships between EY, the company and senior management, its affiliates and its connected parties Services provided by EY that may reasonably bear on the auditors' objectivity and independence Related safeguards Fees charged by EY analysed into appropriate categories such as statutory audit fees, tax advisory fees, other non-audit service fees A statement of compliance with the Ethical Standard, including any non-EY firms or external experts used in the audit Details of any inconsistencies between the Ethical Standard and Group's policy for the provision of non-audit services, and any apparent breach of that policy Where EY has determined it is appropriate to apply more restrictive rules than permitted under the Ethical Standard The Audit and Governance Committee should also be provided an opportunity to discuss matters affecting auditor independence External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
-Audit Results Report - 6 November 2023 - Audit and Governance Committee At the date of issuing this report we are awaiting one investment confirmation from Wokingham Borough Council.
-Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
-Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the Audit and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Governance Committee may be aware of Audit Results Report - 6 November 2023 - Audit and Governance Committee
+Audit Results Report - 6 November 2023 - Audit and Governance Committee Audit Results Report - 26 January 2024 - Audit and Governance Committee Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
+Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the Audit and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Governance Committee may be aware of Audit Results Report - 6 November 2023 - Audit and Governance Committee Audit Results Report - 26 January 2024 - Audit and Governance Committee